 A mature couple smiles as they dance cheek-to-cheek at home.

-Lung cancer (both small cell and non-small cell) is the second most common cancer in both men and women in the United States (not counting skin cancer).
-That's why getting screened annually for lung cancer is so important.
+Lung cancer (both small cell and non-small cell) is the second most common cancer in both men and women in the U.S. (not counting skin cancer).
+That's why getting screened annually for lung cancer is so important for patients at high risk.

-MedStar Georgetown Cancer Institute at MedStar Washington Hospital Center offers some of the most advanced lung cancer screening capabilities and treatment options in the Washington, D.C., region.
+MedStar Georgetown Cancer Institute offers some of the most advanced lung cancer screening capabilities and treatment options in the Washington, D.C., region.
 Our non-invasive, low-dose CT scan is a simple, proactive test designed to detect lung cancer early, allowing us to initiate timely and effective treatment if needed.

 Are you eligible for a lung cancer screening?